Using a credit card for all your purchases has its upsides, as long as you aren’t adding to your debt load

 “For example, my Bank of America card provides cash back for all purchases,” Woroch says, “and if I wait to redeem them until after I’ve collected over $300 in rewards, they give me an extra 25 percent back.
 That’s huge!”

-2. Help build your credit
+2. Help build your credit score.

 To build a great credit score, you need to demonstrate that you can use a credit card responsibly.
 The largest element (35 percent) that plays into the credit scoring model is your “payment history” – in other words, your pattern of using credit and paying it back on time.